close

 How It All Began…

+Colonel Mickie Uberoi (Retd), the Founder of GHAR, while still a cadet in the National Defence Academy (NDA) had dreamt of starting a home for orphan and marginalised children.
+As a proud soldier, he served the Nation with honour and aplomb but never let go of his dream.
 As the calling within him to give wings to his dream grew over the years, so also the conflict brewing within intensified.
-Where was the money for creating the infrastructure and the operational expenditure going to come from?
+Where was the money for creating the infrastructure and the operational expenses going to come from?
 After all, he was just a pensioner with only a modest source of income.
-The urge, however, prevailed, and he finally set forth to construct a seven-storey building with his life’s savings and borrowed funds to create Ghar.
+The urge, however, prevailed and he finally gave wings to his dream and set forth to construct a seven-storey building with his life’s savings and borrowed funds to create GHAR.

 Change the world with us.